-2. Using a wire brush, compressed air or a vacuum, clean the hole of all dust and debris.
+- Using a wire brush, compressed air or a vacuum, clean the hole of all dust and debris.

-fixture or directly into the hole.
+- Insert the concrete screw through the fixture or directly into the hole.
 Turning clockwise by hand or with a rotation drill, allow the threads to tap the base material.

 - The concrete screw is properly set once the head of the concrete screw is securely against the fixture.
 Make sure that the screw is not allowed to strip the threads in the base material by avoiding over-torquing.

 Please remember with all fastening jobs to keep safety in mind.
 Always follow safety instructions on all tools, and refer to manufacturer's installation instructions when available and always remember to wear safety goggles!

 Article written by: Bob Carlisle, President Concrete Fastening Systems, Inc